Home | Event Info | Registration | Group Challenge | Heart Health | Ski & Snowshoe Resources | Sponsors | Contact

 Where: Mt Bachelor Nordic Center.
 Enter the West Village parking lot at Mt Bachelor (last place you can drive in winter up Cascade Lakes Highway), look immediately to your right when you enter parking lot & you'll see the Nordic Center.
 On the right side you'll see some tents and decorations -- that's where you'll find the Tour "village" (only exception would be really bad weather, then we'll be inside the Nordic Center downstairs with a basic check-in table).

 What: 5km (3-ish mile) XC ski or snowshoe.
 You choose the method and go as fast or slow as you like.
 The Tour route is very gentle with no long or steep uphill/downhill sections.
-All abilities are welcome and many teen and youth participants will also enjoy taking part in this event.
-Remember -- heart health is a lifetime mission!
+All ages and abilities are welcome.
+Remember -- health is a lifetime mission!
 We do ask that a responsible party ski/snowshoe with kids under the age of 11 (unless the kids in question are speed demons).

-How to Register: On-line advance registration is open & strongly preferred.
-On-line registration will remain open until noon the Saturday before the event.
+How to Register: On-line advance registration is strongly preferred.
+But you can also just sign up at the mountain on Tour morning (cash or check only).
+On-line registration will remain open until Saturday evening before the event.
 Then it's only in-person (with cash or check payable to XC Oregon) at the event start on Sunday.

 Your event entry includes a trail pass for the UPPER Mt Bachelor Nordic trails both during the Tour and after (just keep your bib on you).